 In Masetto’s fictional case, however, there appears to have been a more serious amount of skullduggery going on.
 Whether actual murder occurred we do not know.
 Perhaps the ancient practice of “exposure” took place.
 At any rate, Masetto prides himself on having enjoyed all the thrills of fathering without having to be a father.
 He seems to be immensely satisfied with the fact that he escaped paternity while having indulged in endless acts of procreation.

 On reading this I found myself experiencing an undertow of uneasiness.
-The tale is patently bawdy, and lighthearted fun is supposed to be the keynote here, as in all genuine bawdy.
+The tale is patently bawdy, and lighthearted fun is supposed to be the keynote here, as in all genuinely bawdy.
 Apparently we are meant to envy Masetto’s “success” in life, and to grin with approval at the sly old dog.
 But something seems wrong.
 Something is missing – something, I mean, besides Masetto’s many children.
 I sense a vacuum at the heart of the story’s denouement, and almost a sense of sadness for the old bachelor as he sits alone in his peasant hut.
 One has only to contrast Masetto’s lonely situation with the following scene, from The Lion, The Witch and the Wardrobe:

 Lucy thought the Beavers had a very snug little home … there were bunks, like on board ship, built into the wall.
 And there were hams and strings of onions hanging from the roof … And the cloth on the table, though very clean, was very rough.